cw-do/esac-v1/readme.md

 - **API Errors**: Check your OpenRouter API key and internet connection.
 - **Import Errors**: Ensure all dependencies are installed.
 - **Knowledge Not Loading**: Verify files in `knowledge/` directory are readable.
+- **Q-Range Calculation Errors**: Check that config files exist in `/home/controls/var/QRangeConfigurations/` and are readable.
 - **Script Execution Issues**: Check Python path and permissions for script execution.

 ## Development